Banyumasan people: Language

 Banyumasan people speak Banyumasan language, a dialect (or variety?) of Javanese.
 The language were still retaining some of Old Javanese loanwords.
 Banyumasan did not replace the word "a" with "o" just like standard Javanese do.
 It is notable for its great number of nearly ubiquitous Sanskrit loans, found especially in literary Javanese.
 This is due to the long history of Hindu and Buddhist influences in Java.

 Like other Javanese in Indonesia, most Banyumasan people are bilingual fluent in Indonesian and Banyumasan.
 In a public poll held circa-1990, approximately 12% of Javanese used Indonesian, around 18% used both Javanese and Indonesian, and the rest used Javanese exclusively.

 In some areas especially in northern Cilacap and southern Brebes, Banyumasan people are able to speak Sundanese, due to the historical influence from the neighboring eastern Priangan region and the influx of Sundanese people migrated eastward and married the local people.

 The Banyumasan language also commonly written with the a script descended from the Brahmi script, natively known as Hanacaraka or Carakan.
 Upon Indonesian independence it was replaced with a form of the Latin alphabet.

 Art

-Banyumasan Arts were spread almost throughout the region.
-The art itself commonly consists of folk performing arts which have certain functions that related to the people's lives with their Creator.
-There is also another form of arts which is growing including: Wayang Kulit Gragag Banyumasan, it is a form of wayang kulit in Banyumasan version.
+Banyumasan arts were spread almost throughout the region.
+The art itself commonly consists of folk performing arts which have certain functions that related to the people's lives with their creator.
+There is also another form of arts which is growing including:

+Wayang Kulit Gragag Banyumasan is a form of wayang kulit in Banyumasan version.
 In this region also recognised two gragak or styles, which is Gragak Kidul Gunung and Gragak Lor Gunung.
 The specification of wayang kulit gragak Banyumasan is people's feel which is very thick with the show.

 Bégalan, a traditional oral art which often used as part of a ceremonial wedding purpose, the property are often kitchen tools which every tools have their own symbolism that contains Javanese philosophy and useful for the bride and groom to create their own family.